 You know all those carefully photoshopped images you see all over the internet and in glossy magazines?
 You won’t find any here, that’s part of our honest approach to staircases and to our customers.
 If you’re going to be spending your hard earned money on a new staircase – you’ll want to know exactly what you’re getting.
 It’s only fair, that’s why we have nothing to hide.
 Our Terms & Conditions are printed on the reverse of our Sales Agreement which is given to all customers when our designers visit.
 Unlike many Terms & Conditions they aren’t full of technical jargon to try and catch you out.
 Their purpose is to be informative so you know exactly what to expect and the specifications we work to.
 We also email a link to the latest version of our Terms & Conditions on our website and our Frequently Asked Questions page which prepares our customers for what they should expect during an installation.
+There is also more important information for customers purchasing New Flights.
 What’s more, there aren’t many companies we know of who will be honest and transparent enough to publish this information on their news page for any prospective customer to read.
 Thats because we want our customers to make an informed decision.

 Many of the handrails in our installations are secured using a mechanical fixing; a screw into the handrail often through the opposite side of the newel post.
 This is covered using a visible pellet made from the corresponding timber and finished using the same lacquer.
 There may be some variation in the tone and grain of the pellet which may make the pellet more or less obvious.
 Again we make no secret of this process and photographs which show these visible pellets can be seen on page 2 and 7 of brochure and throughout our website (Images 13, 16, 60 & 90 are good examples of this).